yaq-project/python-yaq-fyi/posts/windows-quickstart.md

     port = 38000

-Now that your config file has been created, type `yaqd-continuous-hardware` into Anaconda Prompt again.
+Now that your config file has been created, type `yaqd-fake-continuous-hardware` into Anaconda Prompt again.
 This time, rather than raising an error and returning you to Anaconda Prompt, the daemon will print some helpful INFO statements and continue to run.
 We should leave this prompt open so that the daemon can run while we play with